mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

    which are separated by a minimum gap 'd'.

 - `HLLENode <http://mdp-toolkit.sourceforge.net/docs/api/mdp.contrib.HLLENode-class.html>`_
-   Original code contributed by Jake Vanderplas.
+   Original code contributed by Jake VanderPlas.

    Perform a Hessian Locally Linear Embedding analysis on the data.

-   Implementation based on algorithm outlined in 'Hessian Eigenmaps: new locally linear embedding techniques for high-dimensional data' by C. Grimes and D. Donoho, 2003
+   Implementation based on algorithm outlined in *Hessian Eigenmaps: new locally linear embedding techniques for high-dimensional data* by C. Grimes and D. Donoho, 2003

 - `ISFANode <http://mdp-toolkit.sourceforge.net/docs/api/mdp.nodes.ISFANode-class.html>`_
    Perform Independent Slow Feature Analysis on the input data.